rajmahendra/rajmahendra/README.md

 ### Hi there 👋

 - 🔭 I’m currently working ...
-For a bank as a Agilist in software engineering group, For Kotling Community in Hyderabad City. ,To Colaborating with other community members
+For a bank as a Agilist in software engineering group, For Kotlin Community in Hyderabad City as a Lead. and some good interesting OpenSource Project, like to know more.. ?
+Ask me :)
-- 🌱 I’m currently learning ...
-To become Dev Rel/Advoicate, Technical Writing, Blogging/Vlogging
+- 🌱 I’m currently learning ...  hmm you can ask me this also weel...
 - 👯 I’m looking to collaborate on ...  on anything runs on Java and Kotlin..
-Interesting open source, Anyone interested in Community
+Interesting open source project, love to help individuals and User Gourps to upscale.
 - 🤔 I’m looking for help with ...
 To become Dev Rel/Advoicate, Technical Writing
 - 💬 Ask me anything ...
+Yes, I am happy to help, learn and collaborate anything you see in my repos.
 - 📫 How to reach me: http://twitter.com/rajmahendrar  https://www.linkedin.com/in/rajmahendrar
 - 😄 Pronouns: We
 - ⚡ Fun fact: _I have no special talents.
 I am only passionately curious_